nunit/docs/docs/articles/vs-test-adapter/Tips-And-Tricks.md

 NUnit also supports TestContext.TestDirectory, which is the directory where the current test assembly is located.
 Note that if you have several test assemblies in different directories, the value will be different when each one of them accesses it.
 Note also that there is no way you can set the TestDirectory because it's always where the assembly is located.

 The BasePath is a .NET thing.
 It's the base directory where assemblies are searched for.
 You can also have subdirectories listed in the PrivateBinPath.
-NUnit take scare of all this automatically now, so the old console options are no longer supported.
+NUnit takes care of all this automatically now, so the old console options are no longer supported.
 For finding things you want to read at runtime, the TestDirectory and the BasePath will usually be the same thing.

 ### Registry Settings